Aditya-711/FoodOrdering/README.md

 6. You can also try the website at "https://foodordering-y5j2.onrender.com".

-7. For Trial Purposes there is an existing registered user which you can directly log in with.
+7. For Trial Purposes there is an existing registered user on the hosted platform which you can directly log in with.

 email: aditya@123.com